Buying real estate in the Dominican Republic?

 Don't base significant investment decisions on outdated data.
 Get updated and accurate information with our guide.

-12) Coastal rental yields will go up as short-term rental platforms flood the market, attracting international visitors
+12) Coastal rental yields will increase as short-term rental platforms focus on international visitors

 Rental yields in coastal regions are on the rise as short-term rental platforms increasingly attract international visitors.